eigenfoo/old-eigenfoo.github.io/_pages/work.md

 ## Software

-Here are some open source software libraries that I contribute to regularly.
+Here are some open source software libraries that I've made substantial contributions to.

 ### [PyMC3](https://github.com/pymc-devs/pymc3)